ahmedelashkarr/fawry..QuantumBookstore.Task2/README.md

 Screenshot for output 2
 --remove 2 books from 3
---show the total price fot 3rd book
+--show the total price for 3rd book
   ![image](https://github.com/user-attachments/assets/8dec0a34-a166-4d7b-bc1e-68f2ed2e1446)